 Healthy Babies Bright Futures have five ways you can lower the toxic metal residue in your child’s diet.
 These choices contain 80 percent less arsenic, lead, and other metals and make a big difference.
 Here’s what you can do.

 - Avoid teething biscuits and rice rusks.
 Instead, you can offer chilled cucumber and frozen banana.
 You can avoid the mess with this teething food feeder.
-You simply put the frozen food in and the kids suck on it.
+You put the frozen food in, and the kids suck on it.
 Then you pop it in the dishwasher to clean!

 - Switch rice puff snacks to non-rice snacks.
 Oh, those rice puffs are awesome.
-You sprinkle them out on the highchair tray and kids are occupied.
+To occupy kids, you sprinkle them out on the highchair tray.
 A bonus is that it helps with fine motor skills as kids work to pick them up.
-No worries, swap out an ancient grain like puffed Kamut instead, or puffed corn and you have the same idea, just a different ingredient.
+No worries, swap out an ancient grain like puffed Kamut instead, or puffed corn, and you have the same idea, just a different ingredient.

 - Switch from fruit juice to water.
-Arsenic levels in apple and grape juices were found to be exceptionally high.
-Swapping them out for simple tap water will lower metal levels by 68% according to the HBBF.
+Arsenic levels in apple and grape juices were exceptionally high.
+Swapping them out for pure tap water will lower metal levels by 68%, according to the HBBF.

 - Vary your child’s fruits and veggies.
 Sweet potatoes and carrots are found to retain more metals than other types of vegetables.
-They offer some great nutritional value, so it’s best to incorporate these into your child’s diet but make sure to vary the vegetables you offer.
-This is much easier said than done.
-I get it!
-My kid had an orange nose from sweet potatoes.
-But just keep trying different foods.
+They offer some great nutritional value, so it’s best to incorporate these into your child’s diet.
+Make sure to vary the vegetables you provide; this sounds so simple, I know.
+My kid had an orange nose from only eating sweet potatoes.
+But keep trying different foods.
 It takes kids many tries to catch onto foods plus as they grow their tastes change.

 The Good News

 Yes, there is good news!
-People have been paying attention to this issue since it was first introduced in 2011.
+People have been paying attention to this issue since 2011.
 That’s when baby food first started being tested.
 Since then there are many gains in the field.
 According to the report, “children are better off for the efforts: Current arsenic contamination levels in rice cereal and juice are 37 and 63 percent lower, respectively, than amounts measured a decade ago because of companies’ success in reducing metals levels in their food ingredients to comply with draft FDA guidance.
 They have shifted growing and processing methods, switched plant varieties, and sourced from cleaner fields.”
-So while we still have a ways to go we are moving in a positive direction.
+So while we still have a ways to go, we are moving in a positive direction.